 Our adoption price is $2,800.00.
-A $300.00 deposit is required when you submit your application to join our waiting list.
-The $2,500.00 balance is due once we have matched you with a puppy when they are 6 weeks old.
+A $500.00 deposit is required once your submitted application is approved to officially join our waiting list.
+The remaining $2,300.00 balance is due once we have matched you with a puppy when they are 6 weeks old.

 Can I have my puppy shipped or do I pick it up?

 There is an additional shipping fee to have your puppy shipped to a major airport.
 This covers the cost of a crate, airfare, fuel, and required health certificates for the puppy.
 We prefer to have you pick your puppy up at our location outside of Sisters, Oregon however we recognize that in some cases this is not possible and you may request to have your puppy shipped to you.
 We also can hand deliver your puppy to your nearest airport, but this option is based on our availability.
 You may also fly with your puppy as a carry on after 8-weeks of age if you choose this option.
 We are open to meeting at our local airport for pickup if this is the option you prefer.
 Prices for shipping are dependent on flight availability & and subject to each flight, but typically are $500.
 Please inquire with us for more information.